 The latest filmmaker to tackle the literary behemoth is Arrival director Denis Villeneuve, who has assembled a mighty cast for his vision of the sci-fi epic.
-The film's star Timothée Chalamet revealed that shooting wrapped in Norway, and with a Christmas 2020 release in sight, the hype for Dune is coming.
+The film's star Timothée Chalamet revealed that shooting wrapped in Norway, and with a November 2020 release in sight, the hype for Dune is coming.

 Denis Villeneuve, Director